A hidden Markov model for statistical arbitrage in international crude oil futures markets: Cointegration analysis and spread modelling

-Since the current market regime is generally unknown by market participants, we assume that the Markov chain $\textbf{X}$ is unobservable.
+Since the current market regime is generally unknown by market participants, we assume that the Markov chain $\textbf{X}$ is unobservable, giving rise to an autoregressive process modulated by a hidden Markov model (AR-HMM).
 As a consequence, the current state of $\textbf{X}$ has to be filtered from the observations of the spread.
-Since we want to implement statistical arbitrage strategies that exploit the probabilistic structure of the model (\ref{eqn:continuousTimeSpread}) for $S$, we need to estimate $\pmb{a}$, $\pmb{\beta}$, $\pmb{\xi}$ and the transition matrix $\pmb{\Pi}$.
-In this incomplete observation setup, the estimation of $\pmb{a}$, $\pmb{\beta}$, $\pmb{\xi}$ and $\pmb{\Pi}$ can be done by a \emph{filter-based expectation maximization algorithm} that we now describe.
+Since we want to implement statistical arbitrage strategies that exploit the probabilistic structure of the model (\ref{eqn:discreteTimeSpread}) for $S$, we need to estimate $\pmb{\gamma}$, $\pmb{\alpha}$, $\pmb{\eta}$ and the transition matrix $\pmb{\Pi}$.
+In this partial observation setup, the estimation of $\pmb{\gamma}$, $\pmb{\alpha}$, $\pmb{\eta}$ and $\pmb{\Pi}$ can be done by a filter-based Expectation Maximization algorithm that we describe below.

-\subsection{The filter-based expectation maximization algorithm}
+\begin{remark} The regime-switching autoregressive model introduced above can be seen as a discrete-time representation, at the observation frequency, of a continuous-time Ornstein-Uhlenbeck process modulated by a hidden Markov model (OU-HMM).
+Specifically, let $\textbf{X} = (\textbf{X}_t)_{t \geq 0}$ be a continuous-time Markov chain.
+The continuous-time analogue of the discrete-time spread dynamics \eqref{eqn:discreteTimeSpread} can then be written as follows:

-We now describe the filter-based expectation maximization (EM) algorithm for the estimation of the OU-HMM in (\ref{eqn:continuousTimeSpread}).
-The following results are adapted from the general techniques described in \cite{EAM} and also applied to an Ornstein-Uhlenbeck process in \cite{EM09}.
+where $W = (W_t)_{t \geq 0}$ is a Brownian motion.
+The functions $a$, $\beta$ and $\xi$ represent respectively the speed of mean-reversion, the long-run mean and the volatility of the spread as functions of the current regime.
+OU-HMMs have been used for the modelling of interest rates (\cite{EM09}, \cite{GEM20}), commodity spot prices (\cite{EBM10}) and spreads between equity price processes (\cite{EB18}).
+The coefficients of \eqref{eqn:continuousTimeSpread} can be mapped into the coefficients of \eqref{eqn:discreteTimeSpread} as follows, where $\Delta$ denotes the observation frequency:

-First of all, it is necessary to discretize the continuous-time model for the spread in (\ref{eqn:continuousTimeSpread}).
-This discretization is needed not only because only discrete observations of $S$ are available in practice, but also because in a continuous-time setting the EM algorithm does not allow to estimate $\pmb{\xi}$, since the EM algorithm is based on an equivalent change of probability.
+While continuous-time mean-reverting dynamics have been considered in several works on pairs trading (see for instance \cite{AL10,Ber10,XH22}), we emphasize that adopting the discrete-time formulation in \eqref{eqn:discreteTimeSpread} is not only motivated by the fact that observations are available at discrete intervals, but is also essential from an estimation perspective.
+In continuous time, the EM algorithm relies on equivalent measure transformations, under which volatility parameters are invariant.
+As a consequence, the volatility function cannot be estimated by a continuous-time EM algorithm, whereas the discrete-time formulation allows all model parameters, including volatility, to be consistently estimated. \end{remark}

-Consider the spread process $S$ in (\ref{eqn:continuousTimeSpread}) over a time interval $[t, t+1]$ and let $\Delta$ denote the time step.
-If $\mathbf{X}$ is constant over this interval, we can explicitly compute the solution of (\ref{eqn:continuousTimeSpread}) as
+\subsection{The filter-based Expectation Maximization algorithm}